-North Korea missile launch sparks alarm in Japan
+North Korea missile launch sparks confusion in Japan

 This is an important week for North Korea as it celebrates Mr Kim's 11th year in power - the country tends to mark these anniversaries with displays of military progress.

-North Korea has already fired around 30 missiles this year as it works to increase its nuclear arsenal and build ever-more sophisticated weapons.
+North Korea has been working to increase its nuclear arsenal and build ever-more sophisticated weapons.
 It has also criticised joint military exercises between the US and South Korea, accusing them of escalating tensions.

 The latest missile launch also comes two days before the birthday of North Korea's founding leader Kim Il Sung - the biggest annual holiday on the country's calendar.